Michel Delpech: Success

-It’s an ear of success, in France and abroad : Wight is Wight (novembre 1969) (in memory of rock Festival of the Wight island, Et Paul chantait yesterday (“And Paul was singing Yesterday), (tribute to the Beatles who are splitting apart), Pour un flirt (“just a fling”) (mai 1971).
-Wight is Wight, right in the Hippie era, is being sold at more than a million pieces in Europe.
+It’s an ear of success, in France and abroad : Wight Is Wight (November 1969) (in memory of rock Festival of the Wight island, Et Paul chantait yesterday, (tribute to the Beatles who are breaking up), Pour un flirt (May 1971).
+Wight is wight, right in the Hippie era, is being sold at more than a million pieces in Europe.

-The very Romantic Pour un flirt is a hit in French speaking countries, also.
-In the Netherlands, his German version is hitting he charts in West Germany, Austria, and Switzerland.
-In just 4 months, more than 4Millions units are being sold.
-The singer himself is surprised: “I didn’t expect the verses big potentials, will he said.
+The very romantic Pour un flirt is a hit in French speaking countries, and in the Netherlands.
+His German version is hitting the charts in West Germany, Austria, and Switzerland.
+In just 4 months, more than 4 millions units are being sold.
+The singer himself is surprised: “I didn’t expect the verses to have so much potential", he said.

-In 1970, the singer leaves his manager Jonnhy Starck to benefit a much wider artistic liberty, and 2 years later, stops his collaboration with Rolland Vincent looking for other writers.
+In 1970, the singer leaves his manager Johnny Stark to benefit a much wider artistic liberty, and 2 years later, stops his collaboration with Rolland Vincent looking for other writers.